lj1981/TECHNICAL-ANALYSIS-ACTIONS/README.md

-Technical analysis of an asset on the stock exchange
+Technical analysis of a share

 This project is still under construction